Members of the Civic Orchestra of Chicago take a bow during a concert at Orchestra Hall.

 Now Civic auditions are under way for next season.
-(The deadline to apply is Feb.
-25.)
+(The deadline to apply runs from Feb.
+1 to March 1.)
 Just attempting to get into the Civic is good experience, because auditioning is an essential skill for musicians.
 And with multiple Civic concerts annually at Orchestra Hall, the performance opportunity is first-rate.
-The next Civic Orchestra concert, on Feb.
-14, features these budding professionals in pieces such as Bartók’s virtuosic Concerto for Orchestra under the direction of Principal Conductor Ken-David Masur.
+The next Civic Orchestra concerts, on Jan.
+7-8, features these budding professionals in Dvořák’s New World Symphony, under the direction of Principal Conductor Ken-David Masur.

-Civic Orchestra manager Molly Walker, who oversees the audition process, says the opportunity is open to anyone who wants to try: “There’s no age limit on either side, but generally, the applicants are 21 to 26, sometimes as old as 40, or as young as late teens.”
+The opportunity is open to anyone who wants to try; there’s no age limit on either side, but generally, the applicants are 21 to 26 years, sometimes as old as 40, or as young as late teens.

-Here is how the Civic Orchestra experience is viewed from three perspectives: First-year Civic Fellow Lindsey Sharpe, a cellist who recently went through the audition process after getting a master’s degree from Rice University’s Shepherd School of Music; horn player Kelsey Williams, who was in the Civic Orchestra during four somewhat extended years interrupted by the COVID-19 pandemic, and William Buchman, the CSO's assistant principal bassoon.
+Here is how the Civic Orchestra experience is viewed from three perspectives: Civic third-year member Lindsey Sharpe, a cellist who went through the audition process after getting a master’s degree from Rice University’s Shepherd School of Music; horn player Kelsey Williams, who was in the Civic Orchestra during four somewhat extended years interrupted by the COVID-19 pandemic (and has since moved on), and William Buchman, the CSO’s assistant principal bassoon.
 A dedicated Civic mentor, Buchman has evaluated many Civic auditions.

 “And then I had to do one that is not that common, from the Brahms ‘Haydn’ Variations, the Presto movement, which is really fast and tricky.
 So I have to think that compared to a live audition, that could go poorly if you’re having a bad day, you had to see this video method as an advantage.
 But on the other hand, with this recorded method, absolutely everybody is doing their best to send something that is really perfect.
 I began cracking down on those excerpts right after winter break, and I waited until the last week to send in the audition.”